Cyclic sieving for generalised non-crossing partitions associated to complex reflection groups of exceptional type - the details: Cyclic sieving II

 Let $\psi:NC^m(W)\to NC^m(W)$ be the map defined by

 For $m=1$, we have $w_0=cw_1^{-1}$, so that this action reduces to the inverse of the {\it Kreweras complement\/} $K_{\text {id}}^{c}$ as defined by Armstrong \cite[Def.~2.5.3]{ArmDAA}.

 It is easy to see that $\psi^{(m+1)h}$ acts as the identity, where $h$ is the Coxeter number of $W$ (see \eqref{eq2:Aktion} below).
-By slight abuse of notation, let $C_2$ be the cyclic group of order $(m+1)h$ generated by $\psi$.
-(The slight abuse consists in the fact that we insist on $C_2$ to be a cyclic group of order $(m+1)h$, while it may happen that the order of the action of $\psi$ given in \eqref{eq:psi} is actually a proper divisor of $(m+1)h$.)
+By slight abuse of notation as before, let $C_2$ be the cyclic group of order $(m+1)h$ generated by $\psi$.

 Given these definitions, we are now in the position to state the second cyclic sieving conjecture of Bessis and Reiner.
 By the results of \cite{KratCG} and of this paper, it becomes the following theorem.